agentultra/postgresql-replicant/README.md

 Caveat emptor.

 You will also need to install the `wal2json` plugin for your PostgreSQL server.
-For example in Ubuntu-like distributions you can
+For example in Ubuntu-like distributions you can:
-just:

     $ sudo apt install postgresql-12-wal2json